Yanan-Gao/confetti/README.md

 `feature_store` or `kongming` can use the same pattern and will be picked up automatically when overrides are added.

-Each job template provides two files: `identity_config.yml.j2` for the behavior-related settings and `outputs.yml.j2` for any output paths.
-Running the generator renders these templates to `identity_config.yml` and `outputs.yml` under the corresponding job directory.
+Each job template provides three files: `identity_config.yml.j2` for the behavior-related settings, `output_config.yml.j2` for any output paths, and `execution_config.yml.j2` for runtime options.
+Running the generator renders these templates to `identity_config.yml`, `output_config.yml`, and `execution_config.yml` under the corresponding job directory.
 Each generated YAML file contains plain key/value pairs.
 The rendered YAML includes an `environment` key that is set to `prod`, `test` or `experiment`.
 Non-production files also include an `experimentName` key with the experiment identifier.

 ## Usage
 Run the generator: